fancy-flashcard/ffc/docs/README.md

 We added the ability to swipe to the right to open the menu and added different design elements (like our logo) at certain locations to naturally move the complete user interaction to the bottom half of the screen.
 (This aspect is easily seen in the learning process.)

 We also decided to use [Vuetify](https://vuetifyjs.com/) and the _Material Design_ provided by it.
-This made development easier and quicker, because we could use already existing code and did not have to create our own templates.
+_Material Design_, responsiveness and a generally appealing design is a must-have for our app, simply because we expect Fancy Flashcard to be used almost exclusively on mobile devies.

-_Material Design_, responsiveness and a generally appealing design is a must-have for our app, simply because we expect it to be used almost exclusively on mobile devies.
+Using Vuetify made development easier and quicker, because we could use already existing UI components and did not have to create everything from scratch.

 ## Technology